Grateful Dead: Dead Ahead

 Dead Ahead is a concert video by the Grateful Dead.
 It was recorded at Radio City Music Hall in New York City on October 30 and October 31, 1980, and released in 1981.
 An expanded version was released in 2005.
 In contrast to other Dead concert videos, Dead Ahead contains acoustic as well as electric song performances.

 Acoustic and electric tour of 1980

 In September and October 1980, the Grateful Dead did a concert tour of shows with three sets each, one acoustic set followed by two electric sets.
-The acoustic sets were the first the band had performed since the early '70s aside from a few rare one-off acoustic sets in special circumstances.
-The tour comprised 15 shows at The Warfield in San Francisco, 2 shows at the Saenger Theatre in New Orleans, and 8 shows at Radio City Music Hall in New York.
+The acoustic sets were the first the band had performed since the early 1970s aside from a few one-off acoustic sets in special circumstances.
+The tour comprised 15 shows at The Warfield in San Francisco, two shows at the Saenger Theatre in New Orleans, and eight shows at Radio City Music Hall in New York.

 The following year, songs from the tour were released as two live albums, the all-acoustic Reckoning and the all-electric Dead Set.